Signs of Safety in Cheshire East

 What does it cover?
 What Signs of Safety is, how to use it in practice, and tools for working together with children, young people and families.
 The two day covers similar content to the half day but goes into more detail on using the practice and includes practising applying the approach to live cases.
 It includes the tools you will need to complete assessments and plans both within Early Help and Children's Social Care

-Half Day Training - New dates added for 2019
+Half Day Training

 Who is it aimed at?
 This course is aimed at people who work in departments that support families but don't work with families directly, for example commissioning, business support and elected members.